Artist’s statement and biography

 I paint abstract paintings because abstract painting creates space for me to combine the things that I am interested in or inspired by in a given moment.
 This type of freedom isn’t as accessible when painting figures, portraits, still life or just employing a more representational style.
 In my opinion those styles tend to focus the viewer more on the technique of the artist or the accuracy of the representation.
 I also choose to paint over photography, digital art, or any machine facilitated work because I like to see the human happenstance in a painting.
 I like paintings that look like they were a struggle.
 For me, every painting has felt like a mountain that I had to climb - sometimes I come across familiar footholds but each one has left me a combination of exhausted, grateful, improved, callused, and relieved.

 As a process-oriented abstract painter, I follow a series of steps to produce each painting.
-The paintings you see today represent a year’s worth of tinkering on those steps.
 From variations on color, brushstrokes, brush types, compositions, layering, masking, all the way down to variations on preparing the canvas.
-I must have tried 20 different ways to prepare the canvas in order to get the type of brush strokes I was envisioning.
-Each of these paintings are derived from a similar vocabulary of marks, a common set of lines and shapes that make up the visual language of this show.
+Each of my paintings are derived from a similar vocabulary of marks, a common set of lines and shapes that make up my visual language.

 People often ask, what do you paint?
 Or sometimes what do these paintings mean?
 And in general I refrain from trying to explain what is going on in them too much - each painting isn’t meant to be a story, if anything you can read them like a map, or a diagram in a science textbook, or as a doctor would inspect an x-ray.
 I like to make space so that the viewer can search in them for details, like a marker, a fracture, or a star on the wrapper of a tootsie roll tootsie pop.
 When I was a child I was told that if your tootsie roll wrapper had a star on it, that you could get a free tootsie pop.
 I personally never tried to collect on this offer - does anyone know if it is actually true?